Big name or underdog? Privacy or convenience? Proton Drive or Google Drive?

 What Is Proton Drive?

 Proton Drive is an end-to-end encrypted cloud storage service from Switzerland.
 Proton is big on data privacy and security.
-Proton Drive is the company's newest service (still in beta on the web).
+Proton Drive is the company's newest service.
 It has recently joined its ecosystem of security-focused web products, including Proton Mail, Proton Calendar, and Proton VPN.

 Proton Drive currently has very few advanced features, but it has many of the basic cloud storage features, like sharing and custom folders.
 Proton has no absolute upload/download limits yet.
 Your available free storage space is the only thing that limits the size of the file you can upload.
 In other words, if you have 1GB of unused storage, you can store a file of up to 1GB.